redhat-scholars/istio-tutorial/readme.md

 ```
 and you should see the default behavior of load-balancing between v1 and v2
 ```
-curl $(minishift openshift service customer --url)
+curl customer-tutorial.$(minishift ip).nip.io
 ```
 #### Split traffic between v1 and v2
-Canary Deployment scenario: push v2 into the cluster but slowing send end-user traffic to it, if you continue to see success, continue shifting more traffic over time
+Canary Deployment scenario: push v2 into the cluster but slowly send end-user traffic to it, if you continue to see success, continue shifting more traffic over time

 ```
 oc get pods -l app=recommendations -n tutorial